Voting machine deliveries pushed back to mid-February

-ATLANTA — The Secretary of State's office says voting machine deliveries will be completed mid-February, a week later than previously disclosed.
+ATLANTA — The Secretary of State's office said voting machine deliveries will be completed mid-February, a week later than previously disclosed.

 State officials revealed the new timeline in court documents filed in an ongoing lawsuit.
 They tell 11Alive News the later deliveries won’t impact early voting for the upcoming March presidential primary.